-The Fairfax County International Urban Search & Rescue resource, sponsored by the Fairfax County, Virginia Fire and Rescue Department is capable of both domestic and international disaster response.
+The Fairfax County International Urban Search & Rescue Team, sponsored by the Fairfax County, Virginia Fire and Rescue Department is capable of both domestic and international disaster response.

-As the threats related to the Cold War began to diminish in the early 1990's, the Federal Emergency Management Agency (FEMA) transitioned its strategic planning initiatives from those of Civil Defense to concepts similar to those begun by USAID -OFDA; domestic mitigation, response, and recovery.
-When FEMA announced plans to develop a domestic National US&R Response System, Fairfax County was one of the original respondents.
-Accepted into the domestic system in 1991, the resource was then deemed "operational" by both FEMA and USAID-OFDA.
-The Task Force is proud to be one of only 28 domestic resources qualified by FEMA to assist with Homeland Security, and one of two resources utilized by USAID for international response.
+As Cold War priorities diminished in the early 1990s, the Federal Emergency Management Agency (FEMA) transitioned strategic planning from Civil Defense to concepts like those endorsed by USAID - mitigation, response, and recovery.
+When FEMA announced plans to develop a domestic National Urban search and Rescue (US&R) Response System, Fairfax County was one of the original respondents.
+Accepted into the domestic system in 1991, the team was deemed "operational" by both FEMA and USAID.
+Our team is proud to be one of only 28 domestic resources qualified by FEMA and one of two utilized internationally by USAID.

-Task Force members are required to attend functional training on a monthly basis to maintain their skills, often without compensation.
-The members agree that this is a small personal cost and well-worth the investment of being a part of this talented response resource.
-The Task Force conducts two "Full Team" exercise (one classroom and the other a 72-hour field exercise) each year.
+In addition to initial certification training, Team personnel attend monthly functional training to maintain their skills, often without compensation, as they agree the small personal cost is an investment in being part of a talented response resource.
+The Team also conducts two annual "Full Team" exercises; one classroom based and the other a multi-day field exercise simulating a full earthquake response.

-Since 1986, Task Force members have been at the forefront in assisting in the development of response systems both domestically and internationally.
-This assistance and support, supplied to USAID, the United Nations (UN), and FEMA, continues today to ensure that the world's first responder community remains prepared for its arduous duty.
+Since 1986, Team members have been at the forefront assisting in developing response systems both domestically and internationally.
+This assistance and support, supplied to USAID, the United Nations (UN), and FEMA, continues and helps ensure the world's first responder community remains prepared.